-The beauty of mathematics is not just captured within the pages of your mathematics textbooks, it can be found in various art forms like music, dance, sculpture, and painting.
-Patterns of mathematics inspire almost everything in the world, including human extensions of the natural world that surrounds us.
+The beauty of math is not just captured within the pages of your math textbooks, it can be found in various art forms like music, dance, sculpture, and painting.
+Patterns of math inspire almost everything in the world, including human extensions of the natural world that surrounds us.
 Some mathematical patterns are expressed in various musical forms, while others are expressed in performance arts like the choreography of dance.
-Here, we will discuss how, knowingly or unknowingly, we use the magnificence of mathematics in music and dance.
+Here, we will discuss how, knowingly or unknowingly, we use the magnificence of math in music and dance.

 - Music and Rhythms : Dancers need to keep a count of their steps to keep in time with the music.
 There will no longer be good synchronization in the case of a missed beat.